JLass6688/RestaurantApplication/Readme.md

 <a name="technology"/>
 ###Technologies

-*Front-End*
+#####Front End
 1) Backbone.js
-	Allows for dynamic rendering of tables and menu items.
+	a) Allows for dynamic rendering of tables and menu items.
-	AJAX calls that allow our users to access menu, food itmes, and tables,
+	b) AJAX calls that allow our users to add, delete, and access food itmes, tables, and orders from our database.

-*Back-End*
+	c) Seperation of concerns, allowing clean organization of models, views, and controllers.

+2) Underscore.js
+	a) Used to create organized templates to be accessed by my Backbone views for data rendering.

+3) JQuery.js
+	a) Used for manipulation of DOM elements.
+	b) Also used as a requirement for Backbone.js.

+#####Back End
+1) Sinatra (Ruby)

+2) PostgreSQL
+	a) Used to create my data tables to store User information, food items, party information, and orders.